UniSwarm/uDevkit-SDK/support/archi/README.md

 uDevkit-SDK supports for a large range of MCU families.

-Each subdirectory contain a family or a subfamily that can include a parent family.
+Each sub directory contains a family or a subfamily that can include a parent family.

-Compiller specific, compilation flags or core dependent definition are contained in theses supports.
+Compiler specific, compilation flags or core dependent definition are contained in these support.

 |Family name|Parent family|
 |-----------|-------------|